MooVC/Fluentify/README.md

 # Fluentify [![NuGet](https://img.shields.io/nuget/v/Fluentify?logo=nuget)](https://www.nuget.org/packages/Fluentify/) [![GitHub](https://img.shields.io/github/license/MooVC/Fluentify)](LICENSE.md)

 Fluentify is a .NET Roslyn Source Generator designed to automate the creation of Fluent APIs.
 This tool enables engineers to rapidly develop rich, expressive, and maintainable APIs with ease.
+Utilizing Fluentify allows for cleaner code, easier maintenance, and more expressive interactions within your C# .NET applications.

-# Installation
+## Installation

 To install Fluentify, use the following command in your package manager console: